 The DSL will undertake a risk assessment in respect of any new information received, considering how risks will be managed and which staff need to know about the information.
 This will be recorded on our safeguarding recording system.

-This policy has been remotely approved by Chairs of Governors on 31st March 2020 and is available on the school website at http://www.stlouisacademy.co.uk/
+This policy has been remotely approved by Governors on 20th January 2021 and is available on the school website.

-With thanks to the Stowe Valley MAT Central Team for the use of their template
+With thanks to the Stowe Valley MAT Central Team for the use of their template.